 - Information resources examinations and reports

-- Requirement analyses
+- IT systems requirements analyses

-- Reuse and extend existing assets.
+- Reusing and extending existing IT assets.

-- Enhance service levels.
+- Enhancing IT service levels.

-- Achieve and raise performance targets.
+- Achieving and raising IT investment performance targets.

 - Incorporating systems achievements and lessons learned into the successive strategic planning cycles.